Shadoka/clustering_go/readme.md

-**This repository contains a simple implementation of hierarchic clustering.**
+**This repository contains a simple implementation of hierarchic & k-means clustering.**

 It uses parallelism to build all possible combinations of clusters, but in this specific case it does not yield any performance gain compared to the sequential implementation.